 With two clubs in Warwickshire and Northamptonshire playing Premier League & European Rugby Union, Wasps and Northampton Saints, plus dozens of amateur and semi – professional clubs, the game of Rugby Football is an integral part in the lives of many men, women and young people.
-In 2019 the ninth Rugby World Cup will be held in Japan, the first time the competition has taken place outside of the traditional heartland of the sport.
+In 2019 the ninth Rugby World Cup was held in Japan, the first time the competition had taken place outside of the traditional heartland of the sport.
 Today, the game is an International Global Sport with almost 8 million participants, across over 120 countries.

 When in 1823 Rugby School boy William Webb Ellis is reputed to have shown `a fine disregard for the rules of football, as played in his time, first took the ball in his arms and ran with it`, to the writing of the first formal set of rules at Rugby School, the town of Rugby in Warwickshire holds a unique position as the `birthplace of the game`.